Learn to code with skills for business, product design, and collaboration: a curriculum for entrepreneurs

 The intended audience for this series is anyone aiming to “learn to code” as an entrepreneur.
 This can be for the purpose of either gaining employment or freelance work as a developer, participating in a startup, and/or collaborating with a team to bring a new digital product (web/mobile application) to life.

-Importantly, I’ll be writing to a high-school (or advanced middle-school) audience and above, with an eye toward my son born in 2006 (Charlie), daughter born in 2008 (Bekah), and - in a couple years - my son born in 2010 (Joey).
+Importantly, I’ll be writing to a high-school (or advanced middle-school) audience and above, with an eye toward my son born in 2006 (Charlie), daughter born in 2008 (Bekah), and my youngest son born in 2010 (Joey).

 Importantly, this curriculum is not intended to be comprehensive.
 In fact, it will be quite the opposite by design; there will be many times when we build or write something that will be a “black box” for the student.
 We will embrace this as suitable, for now, and you can investigate later with more advanced computer science training (which I’d recommend!).